glinesbdev/versus/src/verse/basics/README.md

 ## Visibility

 Now is a good a time as ever to talk about visibility.
 Visibility is directly tied to a concept called `attributes`.
 Attributes go along with another concept called `specifiers`.
-I **highly recommend** you read over Epic's [Specifiers and Attributes](https://dev.epicgames.com/documentation/en-us/uefn/specifiers-and-attributes-in-verse) documentation page to understand more about them.
+I **highly recommend** you read over Epic's {{ external_link('Specifiers and Attributes', book.external.links.uefn_verse.specifiers_and_attributes) }} documentation page to understand more about them.
 We will go over the most commonly used attributes.

 Attributes are put onto variables, methods, classes and structs.
 By default, all visibility attributes are `internal`.